penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

     2.2.
 This is in the `ActionHandler` implementation on `check_stateful`, and an external check about the integrity of each transaction.

 3. The circuit verifies for non-zero amounts that there is a valid [Merkle authentication path](#merkle-auth-path-verification) to the note in the global state commitment tree.

+4. The privacy of a spend is enforced via:

+    4.1 The nullifier appears in public, but the nullifier does not reveal anything about the note commitment it nullifies.
+The spender demonstrates [knowledge of the pre-image of the hash used for nullifier derivation in zero-knowledge](#nullifier-integrity).

+    4.2 Merkle path verification, and all other integrity checks involving private data about the note (address, amount, asset type) are done in zero-knowledge.

+    4.3 A randomized verification key is used to prevent linkability of spends.
+The spender demonstrates in zero-knowledge that [this randomized verification key was derived from the spend authorization key given a witnessed spend authorization randomizer](#randomized-verification-key-integrity).
+The spender also demonstrates in zero-knowledge that the [spend authorization key is associated with the address on the note being spent](#diversified-address-integrity).

+5. The balance contribution of the value of the note being spent is hidden via the hiding property of the balance commitment scheme.
+Knowledge of the opening of the [balance commitment is done in zero-knowledge](#balance-commitment-integrity).

 #### Global Justification